naetherm/BooksCorpus/README.md

 ## Requirements

-Al requirements are installed by calling `pip install --user -r requirements.txt`.
+All requirements are installed by calling `pip install --user -r requirements.txt`.

 ## Usage